stephaniealley/Alley-S-QLSC612/README.md

 # Installation
 The code, analysis, and figures included in this project are contained in a Jupyter notebook (myanalysis) in Command_Files.
 The python dependencies required are provided in Documents/requirements.txt.
+The specific Python 3 version used is 3.7.6.

 Create Python virtual environment: